RAWebb/GettingCleaningDataCourseProject/codebook.md

 * There is no ambiguity in the standard deviation variables.
 All columns which contain "std" in the header are actual statistical measurements of the standard deviation of the quantity in question.

-*  Similarly all those that contain ".mean" are averages of actual measurements.
+*  Similarly all those that contain ".mean.." ("-mean()" in the original data labels) are averages of actual measurements.
 Those in the "f" frequency domain are still amplitude signals.
-NOTE: "-", "(" and ")"  from features.txt  file has been replaced with "." in dataframe column headers.

 * ambiguous case 1:  Measured angles which contain:  tBodyAccMean, tBodyAccJerkMean, gravityMean or tBodyGyroMean.
 Each of these variables is associated with an "Angle", measuring the angular separation between 2 vectors.
 The fact that these vectors are derived from averages of other quantities, does not make these measurements a mean of anything.
 There is no averaging involved in calculating these values.
-Once the vectors have been calculated, these actual measure of angle are fixed and there is no averaging to derive these quantities.
+Once the vectors have been calculated, these actual measures of angle are fixed and there is no averaging to derive these quantities.
 Thus, I opt to exclude these variables in the extracted dataset.

 * ambiguous case 2:  Columns which contain ".meanfreq()"  in the header.
 These measure the average frequency of components of the Fourier transform of the quantity in question.
-While they are not averages of physically measured quantities, and they represent average frequencies instead of amplitudes in the other variables, they still are averages of quantities mathematically derived from the measurements (frequencies in Fourier domain).
+While they are not averages of physically measured quantities, and they represent average frequencies instead of amplitudes as with the other variables, they still are averages of quantities mathematically derived from the measurements (frequencies in Fourier domain).
 Thus, my interpretation is that they should be included in the extracted data.

 Step 3: